Isko Salvador

-Herman "Isko" Salvador Jr. (born May 21, 1958), also known as Brod Pete, is a former Filipino actor and comedian.
+Herman "Isko" Salvador Jr. (born May 21, 1958), also known as Brod Pete, is a Filipino actor and comedian.
 He is known for his "Ang Dating Doon" parody segment in the comedy show Bubble Gang, as a host of Celebrity Bluff, and his frequent use of the word "alien".

 Early life and education

 Herman Salvador was born in the municipality of Calumpit, Bulacan, Philippines.
 He graduated from the University of Santo Tomas in 1980 with a Bachelor of Communication Arts.
 He has mentioned that his idol is Dolphy, a Filipino comedian.

 Career

 Salvador started his career as a scriptwriter.
 He began writing gags in the early 1980s.
 In the 1980s he was a comedy writer for the Philippine's longest-running comedy sitcom, John en Marsha, in which he also played a character named Iskô – giving rise to his stage name.
 After that sitcom ended, he wrote for other shows, including Plaza 1899, Home Along Da Riles, Champoy, Going Bananas, and Buddy en Sol.